How to send a real number using a single bit (and some shared randomness): Preliminaries

 \section{Preliminaries}

-We start with several notations.
+We start with some notation.
 We use $[n]$ to denote $\set{0,1,\ldots,n-1}$, and $\Delta(S)$ to denote all possible probability distributions over the set $S$.
 (An element of $\Delta(S)$ will be expressed as a density function when $S$ is uncountable, e.g., if $S = [0,1]$.)
 We also use, for a binary predicate $B$, $\indicator_{B}$ as an indicator such that $\indicator_{B}=1$ if $B$ is true and $0$ otherwise.
-Lastly, $\phi=(1+\sqrt 5)/2$ \mbox{denotes the Golden Ratio, which naturally comes up in many of our results.}
+Lastly, $\phi=(1+\sqrt 5)/2$ \mbox{denotes the Golden Ratio, which naturally comes up in some of our results.}

-{} {\textbf{Problem statement:}} Given a real number $x\in[0,1]$, \Sender compresses it to a single bit value $X\in\set{0,1}$ that is sent to \Receiver which derives an estimate $\widehat x$.
+{} {\textbf{Problem statement:}} Given a real number $x\in[0,1]$, \Sender compresses it to a single bit value $X\in\set{0,1}$ that is sent to \Receiver, who derives an estimate $\widehat x$.
 We also consider the special case where $x$ is known to be in $\set{0,1/2,1}$.
 Our objective is to minimize the \emph{cost} that is defined as the \emph{worst-case expected squared error}, i.e., $\max_{x \in [0,1]} \mathbb E[(\widehat x - x)^2]$.
 Note that the worst-case is taken over the value of $x$ and the expectation is over the randomness of the algorithm.
 In the \emph{unbiased} setting, we additionally require $\mathbb E[\widehat x]=x$, in which case the cost becomes $\Var[\widehat x]$, i.e., the estimation variance.
 In some cases, we allow the parties to use $\ell$ bits of \emph{shared randomness}.
 That is, we assume that they have access to a random value $h\in[2^{\ell}]$, known to both \Sender and \Receiver. \mbox{When applicable, we use $r\in[0,1]$ to denote the private randomness of \Sender.}